ecki/JavaCryptoTest/README.md

 ciphers and other settings.
 The `net.eckenfels.test.howsmyssl.Client` class opens a SSL connection with the default provider of the VM and outputs the result from this web site.

+This code contains optionally hints on how to configure the supported SSL protocols as well as setting the endpoint identification (required by raw sockets to defend against MITM attacks).

 Example:

     c:\> java -cp target\classes net.eckenfels.test.howsmyssl.Client